SteWers/AAIdrive/docs/developers.md

 permalink: /developers
 ---

-AAIdrive is an open source project that everyone is allowed to compile and modify.
+AAiDrive is an open source project that everyone is allowed to compile and modify.
 As an Android app, it relies on Gradle to download the dependencies and manage the build steps, and provides integration into Android Studio.
 Gradle can sometimes get cranky and need fixing, but most Gradle problems can usually get resolved.

 ## Preparation

 1. Set up Android Studio, which is the easiest way to build Android apps.
 Gradle can be used manually too, but configuring the Android SDKs is trickier that way.
-2. Follow the instructions in [external/README.md](https://github.com/BimmerGestalt/AAIdrive/tree/main/external) to downloaded the needed APK files from official apps.
+2. Follow the instructions in [external/README.md](https://github.com/BimmerGestalt/AAiDrive/tree/main/external) to downloaded the needed APK files from official apps.
 These will be placed in the `external` directory after the app source code is downloaded.
 3. (To enable gmap build) Add a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/signup) to `~/.gradle/gradle.properties` as a property named `AndroidAutoIdrive_GmapsApiKey`.
     - No spaces or quotes are needed around the property value: `AndroidAutoIdrive_GmapsApiKey=AIza...`
     - This key should have access to Maps SDK for Android, Places API, and Directions API.